Organisation, Vision, Mission and Strategy

 Strategy

-To provide opportunities for contact, inclusion and engagement with surrounding communities, thus also raising awareness, understanding and acceptance of refugees from all backgrounds in the wider community
+2. To create opportunities for contact, inclusion and engagement with surrounding communities, thus also raising awareness, understanding and acceptance of refugees from all backgrounds

 The People